From playing rugby to taking up cricket – Connecting the nuts and bolts of Plimmer’s journey

 Georgia Plimmer (Credit: @white_ferns instagram)

 The human brain has its limitations.
-It is akin to a large storehouse, but beyond a point it can’t take every single memory.
-So, it is about picking the important moments and storing them in the caverns of the brain.
+It is akin to a large storehouse, but beyond a point, it can’t take every single memory.
+So, it is about picking the important moments and storing them in the chambers of the brain.
 While listening to Georgia Plimmer’s replies in an interview, the first point that sticks out is her self-assuredness.
 “Getting used to the heat” was the New Zealand opener’s confident reply to an informal question.

 That unmistakable confidence has also been the hallmark of her batting in the ongoing T20 World Cup.
 She began the tournament with an aggressive knock of 34 versus India.
 In tricky climes of Sharjah, she was at it again – compiling a sublime hand of 53 against Sri Lanka.
 Plimmer has been one of the pillars of New Zealand’s batting in the tournament so far.